ibrahimkhalil22/ibrahimkhalil22/README.md

 <h1 align="center">Hi 👋, I'm Ibrahim Khalil</h1>
-<h3 align="center">I am a passionate student interested in studying networking and full stack web development using different technologies in front end development like Anguklar, React, Vue.
-As in backend development using Python, PHP, NodeJS and I'm going to learn Java Spring.
-In addition to learn graphic design specifically in social media designs, motion graphic & UI/Ux.</h3>
+<h3 align="center">A passionate student is interested in studying networking and full-stack web development using different technologies in front-end development like Angular, React, and Vue.
+As in backend development using Python, PHP, and NodeJS and I'm going to learn Java Spring.
+In addition to learning graphic design specifically in social media designs, motion graphics & UI/Ux.</h3>

 <h3 align="left">Connect with me:</h3>
 <p align="left">